Arizona Alternative Business Structure Program Reaches Major Milestone with 100th Participating Entity

 The ABS program has two regulatory objectives: 1) innovating the delivery of legal services, and 2) increasing and improving access to justice.
 The ABS program requires licensure and regulation of ABS law firms.

 Among existing alternative business structures in Arizona, there are consumer-facing and business-facing models.
 Both models demonstrate innovative approaches to delivering legal services to businesses and individuals alike by offering streamlined processes and multidisciplinary practices that bring professionals other than lawyers into the fold.
 Consumer-facing ABS models include, but are not limited to, services for assistance with small claims and estate planning issues.
-Also included within the realm of consumer-facing ABS law firms are those focused on serving specialized groups such as dentists, medical professionals, and pilots.
+Also included within the realm of consumer-facing ABS law firms are those focused on serving specialized groups such as dentists and medical professionals.
 Examples of innovation on the consumer side include models that leverage technology to create convenient and transparent estate planning services and accessible and affordable record expungement services.

 Business-facing models are also ripe for alternative business structures in Arizona.
 Entities exist to increase fair pricing and accessibility with respect to legal services, assist with business filings, offer one-stop-shop business consulting services, and leverage technology to increase efficiency and scale.
 Examples of business-facing innovations include combining the disciplines of law, business, engineering, and technology to serve clients in a holistic manner and streamlining the small claims preparation process for small businesses.